Contexter/FountainAI/README.md

 #### Step 1: Create GitHub Repository and Configuration File

 1. **Create a new GitHub Repository**:
-   - Go to your GitHub account and create a new repository named `fountainAI`.
+   - Go to your Git

+Hub account and create a new repository named `fountainAI`.
    - Initialize the repository with a `README.md` file.

 2. **Clone the Repository Locally**: